DataDog/orchestrion/_docs/content/docs/configuration.md

 ## Configuration

-Orchestrion uses the file `orchestrion.tool.go` in the project root to imports its configuration.
-This file is used to specify which integrations are enabled, and which features are activated but also as a way to connect orchestrion integrations to your `go.mod` file to be able to version them.
+Orchestrion uses the file `orchestrion.tool.go` in the project root to import its configuration.
+This file is used to specify which integrations are enabled, and which features are activated but also as a way to connect orchestrion integrations to your `go.mod` file so they are appropriately versioned.

 The file is a Go source file, and it must be valid Go code.
 If your project does not already contain one, you may run `orchestrion pin` to create it.

 {{<callout type="info">}}
 Orchestrion is a vendor-agnostic tool.
-By default, `orchestrion pin` enables Datadog's tracer integrations by importing `github.com/DataDog/dd-trace-go/v2` in `orchestrion.tool.go`, but other vendors (such as OpenTelemetry) may provide alternate integrations that can be used instead.
+By default, `orchestrion pin` enables Datadog's tracer integrations by importing `github.com/DataDog/dd-trace-go/orchestrion/all/v2` in `orchestrion.tool.go`, but other vendors (such as OpenTelemetry) may provide alternate integrations that can be used instead.
 {{</callout>}}

 ### Loading

-Configuration is loaded from the `orchestrion.tool.go` alongside your `go.mod` file.
+Configuration is loaded from the `orchestrion.tool.go` located in the same directory as your application's `go.mod` file.
 Each import in this file will be processed by orchestrion and will enable the corresponding integration.
-Configuration loading happens recursively and will load all the integrations that are imported by `orchestrion.tool.go` in the imported package in a tree-like structure.
+Configuration loading happens recursively and will load all the integrations that are imported by `orchestrion.tool.go` in the imported package in a tree-like structure (packages are de-duplicated so you don't have to worry about a package being transitively imported by multiple integrations).

 ```mermaid
 flowchart TD